 Beach: White sandy beach, turquoise water with plenty of chairs and a near beach bar.

 Others: Train service around the hotel, church, wedding services, barbershop and beauty salon, dancing and Spanish lessons, bowling alley, shopping center, convention center, and heliport.

 Horseback riding, party boat, Wi-Fi access, private dining room, babysitting services, catamaran getaway, professional scuba diving classes, glass bottom ride, banana ride, parachuting, speedboat, local excursions and more.
 By the way, check out Altos de Chavon Village and add the visit as an excursion.
 A charming replica of a 16th-century village, seating above the river Chavon.
 Designed by an Italian designer and a Dominican architect.
 A famous spot for stunning weddings and outdoor concerts.
 I spent my time mostly on the water at the Barcelo Bavaro Palace Deluxe.
 Between the beach, pool, jacuzzi, rainfall shower, hydrotherapy pool, and even a small island excursion.
 No wonder I came back feeling brand new, calm and relaxed after this vacation.
 I highly enjoyed staying at this hotel.
 Book this hotel here at Expedia.com.

 Tips for Booking a Flight to Punta Cana:

-December through February: It is full season and highly priced.
+December through February: It is the full season and highly priced.
 Dominicans go back to the country in masses during the holidays to spend time with our family.
 Tourists travel over there to escape the cold weather and enjoy the warm temperatures and beaches.
 Hotel accommodations are over-booked and pricey.
 Following the Christmas and New Year’s Eve holidays, then comes the Dominican Carnival Festival in February.
 Book in advance to have good options.